 Trogdon seems to be talking about hyperintensionalityTRAD.
 Our contention is that it is ‘easiest to make sense of this claim’ assuming the sentential operator view because, given the truth of the standard predicate-fact view, the claim is not true.
-Trogdon goes on to claim that 'This hyperintensionality lends strong support to the claim that the grounding locution is not analysable purely in terms of supervenience, modal entailment, and the like, for the latter are intensional in nature' (109).
+Trogdon goes on to claim that ‘This hyperintensionality lends strong support to the claim that the grounding locution is not analysable purely in terms of supervenience, modal entailment, and the like, for the latter are intensional in nature’ (109).
 Here, we think, Trogdon may well be talking about the hyperintensionalityGRND of grounding, which does lend support to grounding being unanalysable in terms of supervenience and other modal relations.
 At the very least, one surely could not infer, from the presence of hyperintensionalityTRAD, in claims of the form ‘x because y’ that we ought to posit synchronic dependence relations (namely, relations that give rise to hyperintensionalityGRND) that outstrip the modal relations of supervenience, entailment and necessitation.

 More generally, one can see how it would be very easy to equivocate on which sense of hyperintensionality is at issue, and thus to advance unsound arguments.
-For instance, it is typically said in the introduction to many texts on grounding, that grounding is hyperintensional.
-It is also often said in the introduction to texts on content and meaning, that in order to make sense of hyperintensionality one ought either to posit impossible worlds or structured propositions.
+For instance, it is typically said in the introduction to many texts on grounding that grounding is hyperintensional.
+It is also often said in the introduction to texts on content and meaning that in order to make sense of hyperintensionality one ought either to posit impossible worlds or structured propositions.
 One might, then, naturally conclude that in order to make sense of grounding, one ought to posit impossible worlds or structured propositions.
 That, however, does not follow.
 As we will see shortly, defenders of standard predicate-fact views of grounding have no need to posit such entities; or at least no need to posit them in virtue of having posited grounding relations.
 Another way in which confusion can be engendered is by reasoning as follows.
 One might begin with the thought that there is no genuine hyperintensionality: intensional distinctions are all the distinctions there are.
-But, if grounding is indeed a hyperintensional phenomenon, that is, if grounding requires appealing to hyperintensions, then we ought to be suspicious of grounding on the assumption that there are no hyperintensions to which to appeal.
+But, if grounding is indeed a hyperintensional phenomenon, that is, if grounding requires appeals to hyperintensions, then we ought to be suspicious of grounding on the assumption that there are no hyperintensions to which to appeal.
 Therefore, we ought to be suspicious of grounding.
-This argument is unsound, equivocating between the two uses of ‘hyperintension’.
-Finally, there are those who think that the only hyperintensionality there is, issues from the representational systems of ignorant or non-ideally rational agents.
-The fact that we can represent distinctions that are more fine-grained that intensional distinctions (or than A-intensional differences, for those attracted to two-dimensional semantics) issues entirely from the fact that we can represent distinctions that do not (even possibly) obtain.
+This argument is potentially unsound, equivocating between the two uses of ‘hyperintension’.
+Finally, there are those who think that the only hyperintensionality there is issues from the representational systems of ignorant or non-ideally rational agents.
+The fact that we can represent distinctions that are more fine-grained than intensional distinctions (or than A-intensional differences, for those attracted to two-dimensional semantics) issues entirely from the fact that we can represent distinctions that do not (even possibly) obtain.
 But if grounding is a hyperintensional phenomenon, surely its hyperintensionality does not issue from ignorance or non-ideal rationality.
-Therefore, we should be suspicious of posting grounding, since it commits us to 'worldly' hyperintensionality, rather than hyperintensionality that issues only from the representational systems of cognitive non-ideal agent.
-Again however, the reasoning here is the result of an equivocation between two meanings of ‘hyperintensional’.
-In all these cases one could be led astray by the potential to move seamlessly between the two senses of hyperintensionality that we have distinguished here.
+Therefore, we should be suspicious of posting grounding, since it commits us to ‘worldly’ hyperintensionality, rather than hyperintensionality that issues only from the representational systems of cognitive non-ideal agent.
+Again however, the reasoning here is the result of an equivocation between the two meanings of ‘hyperintensional’.
+In all of these cases one could be led astray by the potential to move seamlessly between the two senses of hyperintensionality that we have distinguished here.